NSTechBytes/YourBand/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Appache License.
 Feel free to modify and use it as you see fit.

 ## Contributing
 Contributions are welcome!
 If you want to improve the skin or add new features, feel free to fork the repository and submit a pull request.

 ## Contact
-For any questions or issues, feel free to open an issue or reach out via [email@example.com](mailto:email@example.com).
+For any questions or issues, feel free to open an issue or reach out via [nstechbytes.com](nstechbytes.com).

 ---